epartington/rsa_nw_jupyter_notebooks/README.md

 # rsa_nw_jupyter_notebooks
 Jupyter Notebooks for Various RSA NetWitness functions

+## Anaconda
+I have found the Anaconda desktop app really helpful to get Jupyter running on a local machine to make these manipulations easier (access remote systems from API etc to help with API)

-Resources that I found useful for Jupyter notebooks
+##Resources that I found useful for Jupyter notebooks

 http://blog.josephmisiti.com/group-by-datetimes-in-pandas